doc-doc/vRGV/README.md

 ## Data Preparation
 Please download the data [here](https://drive.google.com/file/d/1eHi5BTFxseXdEyDLFRLxFaHkO4xQYehp/view?usp=sharing).
 The folder [ground_data] should be at the same directory as vRGV [this project].
 Please merge the downloaded vRGV folder with this repo.

-Please download the raw videos [here](https://xdshang.github.io/docs/imagenet-vidvrd.html), and extract them into ground_data/vidvrd/JPEGImages/
+Please download the raw videos [here](https://xdshang.github.io/docs/imagenet-vidvrd.html), and extract them into ground_data/vidvrd/JPEGImages/.
+The directory should be like: JPEGImages/ILSVRC2015_train_xxx/000000.JPEG

 ## Usage
 Feature Extraction (need about 100G storage!)